-The 2008 implementation date will be on or about May 1, 2008.
-Full-time employees who enroll in this portion of the program for 2008 will forfeit a total of 2.00 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to \$300.00 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks issued between May 1, 2008 or as soon as practicable thereafter and December 31, 2008.
+The 2013 implementation date will be on or about July 1, 2013.
+Full-time employees with an annual salary at or below \$61,763 who enroll in this portion of the program for 2013 will forfeit a total of 1.5 days of annual leave standing to their credit at the time of enrollment in return for a credit of up to \$250 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks issued between July 1, 2013 or as soon as practicable thereafter and December 31, 2013.